How To Adjust Your Budget and Save More During COVID

 Look for articles and other resources on how to budget, money management and more to learn new strategies or to pick up a helpful tip you may not have previously thought of.

-There are a wealth of resources online to help you increase your financial confidence, from articles and books to podcasts and interactive tools like WSFS iQ.
+There are a wealth of resources online to help you increase your financial confidence, from articles and books to podcasts and interactive tools.
 Choose the method that works best for you and “hit the books.”

 The pandemic has only emphasized the need to keep a close eye on your finances and budget for both the short and long term.